BigPolarBear1/factorization/README.md

-Update: I am expected to walk into the police station with my lawyer on tuesday.
-I will not cooperate with these losers.
-Nor will I explain myself.
-I despise belgium and everything this country stands for.
-Everyone who stayed silent is complicit for what is about to happen.
-Bye assholes.

 #### To run debug.py" (Prints the linear and quadratic coefficients to solve for 0 in the integers, for use with my paper):</br></br>

 To run: python3 debug.py -keysize 12